Independent, locally-owned, non-profit and free newspaper serving Southcentral Alaska

 TNews Editor

-Read the entire editorial at the link below:
+Read the entire response from the Municipality of Anchorage at the link:

 By Soren Wuerth